adtac/exterminate/README.md

 ### Usage

-To make the lives of your arch enemies, sneak in the following line anywhere in their Python code:
+To make the lives of your arch enemies miserable, sneak in the following line anywhere in their Python code:

 ```python
 import destruction